Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Experiments

 \subsubsection{Datasets}

-Our experiments were conducted on two face recognition datasets: \begin{itemize} \item {\bfseries FaceScrub \cite{ng2014data}. }FaceScrub is a URL dataset with 100,000 images of 530 actors, which contains 265 male actors and 265 female actors.
+Our experiments were conducted on two face recognition datasets and one handwritten digits dataset, and the detailed data allocation is shown in Table \ref{table3}: \begin{itemize} \item {\bfseries FaceScrub \cite{ng2014data}. }FaceScrub is a URL dataset with 100,000 images of 530 actors, which contains 265 male actors and 265 female actors.
 However, since not every URL was available during the writing period, we downloaded a total of 43,149 images for 530 individuals and resized the images to 64 × 64.

 \item {\bfseries CelebA \cite{liu2015deep}. }CelebA is a dataset with 202,599 images of 10,177 celebrities from the Internet.
 We used the same crop as \cite{yang2019neural}\cite{zhu2022label} to remove the background of images in this dataset other than faces to reduce the impact on the experiment.
-There are 296 individuals overlapping in the two datasets, and since we need to discuss the impact of whether there are individuals overlapping in the two datasets on the experiment, we removed a total of 6,878 images of 296 individuals from CelebA and similarly resized the images to 64 × 64. \end{itemize}
+There are 296 individuals overlapping in the two datasets, and since we need to discuss the impact of whether there are individuals overlapping in the two datasets on the experiment, we removed a total of 6,878 images of 296 individuals from CelebA and similarly resized the images to 64 × 64.